What is the Canadian Institute for Health Information?

 Clinical indicators are informed by a standardized assessment tool

-Falls in the last 30 days: This indicator looks at how many long term care residents fell in the 30 days leading up to the date of their quarterly clinical assessment.
+• Falls in the Last 30 Days: This indicator looks at how many long-term care residents fell in the 30 days leading up to the date of their quarterly clinical assessment.
 Falls are the leading cause of injury for seniors and contribute to a significant burden on the health care system.
 Residents are at a higher risk of falling if they have a history of falls or are taking certain medications.
 Preventing falls increases the safety and quality of care of residents.

-Potentially inappropriate use of anti-psychotics: This indicator looks at how many long-term care residents are taking antipsychotic drugs without a diagnosis of psychosis.
+• Potentially Inappropriate Use of Antipsychotics: This indicator looks at how many long-term care residents are taking antipsychotic drugs without a diagnosis of psychosis.
 These drugs are sometimes used to manage behaviours in residents who have dementia.
 Careful monitoring is required, as such use raises concerns about safety and quality of care.

-Restraint use: This indicator looks at how many long term care residents are in daily physical restraints.
+• Restraint Use: This indicator looks at how many long-term care residents are in daily physical restraints.
 Restraints are sometimes used to manage behaviours or to prevent falls.
 There are many potential physical and psychological risks associated with applying physical restraints to older adults, and such use raises concerns about safety and quality of care.

-Worsened depressive mood: This indicator looks at the number of long term care residents whose mood from symptoms of depression worsened.
+• Worsened Depressive Mood: This indicator looks at the number of long-term care residents whose mood from symptoms of depression worsened.
 Depression affects quality of life and may also contribute to deteriorations in activities of daily living (ADLs) and increased sensitivity to pain.

-Experiencing pain: This indicator looks at how many long term care residents had pain.
+• Experiencing Pain: This indicator looks at how many long-term care residents had pain.
 The consequences of pain include increased difficulty with activities of daily living (ADLs), depression and lower quality of life.
 The prevalence of persistent pain increases with age, and proper treatment of pain is necessary to improve the health status of residents.

-Experiencing worsened pain: This indicator looks at how many long term care residents had worsened pain.
+• Experiencing Worsened Pain: This indicator looks at how many long-term care residents had worsened pain.
 Worsening pain can be related to a number of issues, including medication complications and/or improper management of medication.
 Careful monitoring of changes in pain can help identify appropriate treatment.
 Worsened pain raises concerns about the resident’s health status and the quality of care received.